The Best Way to Unclog A Toilet When Nothing Works

 • Use the adjustable wrench to loosen the nuts.
 Sometimes the nuts are corroded and will not come off.
 Cut them off with the mini-hacksaw while being careful not to cut the toilet body.

 • Lift off the toilet and lay it on its side on top of the newspapers now spread on the floor.
 Be careful toilets can weigh up to 80 pounds.
-Getting an extra pair of hand would be great.
+Getting an extra pair of hands would be great.

 The U-shape of the trap makes it very hard for clogs to negotiate through and enter the drainpipe.
-You are therefore almost sure to unclog your toilet after removing it.
+You are, therefore, almost sure to unclog your toilet after removing it.

-Now that you have unclogged your toilet, it is time to install the toilet.
-Another simple task.
+Now that you have unclogged your toilet, it is time to install the toilet—another simple task.

 How to Install a Toilet